-5 years
+IT / software: 5 years

-3 years
+Brokerage commissions: 3 years

-3 years
+Leases: 3 years

-Non-depreciable

-Non-depreciable
+IP rights: Non-depreciable Connection fee: Non-depreciable

 The connection fee to Finans Norge is activated at cost price.
 It provides access to a joint payment system infrastructure in Norway.
 The infrastructure ensures that the bank can offer payment services that allow customers to make transactions between themselves, regardless of bank connections.